The Hospital Gifts That People Actually Want To Receive (Updated 2022)

 It will help your favourite in-patient feel refreshed and ready to speak with a doctor when they’re woken up in the middle of the night, or ready to chat with their visitors.
 One spray just makes you feel more awake.

 Anyone in hotel for an extended stay will be wanting a dry shampoo that actually works.
-Having tried quite a few (believe me!), it’s fair to say that Living Proof Dry Shampoo is the best around.
-Different to other dry shampoos, the powder actually comes out with a little brush so there’s no chalky remnants.
+Having tried quite a few (believe me!), it’s fair to say that Living Proof Dry Shampoo is the best around as it really doesn’t leave any chalky remnants.
 It mimics the freshly washed feel that someone in hospital will love.

 I discovered mouthwash tablets when watching Dragon’s Den one evening!
 Banish memories of bright green Listerine that burned your throat, the secret to sweet smelling breath is here – and it’s natural!

 These Geoorganics mouthwash tablets are just what someone needs in hospital when you wake up at odd times, feel groggy and getting to the bathroom or veen requesting water to brush your teeth is a hassle.
 They’re little tabs of toothpaste flavoured with organic spearmint oil, which dissolve naturally with saliva and can make you feel fresher without the need for a toothbrush.
 Plus they come in a small bottle (180 tablets) so won’t take up vital space around the hospital bed.